SSL

 # Staging

 Issuance may be staged, that is to say authorization generated using letsencrypt:challenges(), then solved at a later time using letsencrypt:solve().
-Once solved, the a certificate may be ordered for the hostname using letsencrypt:request() using the pre-solved challenges as a shibboleth.
+Once solved, a certificate may be ordered for the hostname using letsencrypt:request() using the pre-solved challenges as a shibboleth.

 cpcmd -d site1 letsencrypt:challenges '[*.mydomain.com,mydomain.com]'